wiihey/wiihey.github.io/wiihey-daas-platform-mqtt-api.md

 Device's State.
 For Manhole Sensor the states are 'open' and 'close'.

+### BatteryLevel

+Indicates the remaining battery as a value between 0 and 10000.

 ### IMEI

 IMEI is a string that identifies the Modem module in the Device.